Guyv7L2vSNhTu9NNIC4AGodmAsDGZpqzql8qRx1N

 عَÙ†ْ جَابِرٍ بْÙ†ِ سَÙ…ْرَØ©َ رَضِÙŠَ اللهُ عَÙ†ْÙ‡ُ Ø£َÙ†َّ رَجُÙ„ًا سَØ£َÙ„َ النَّبِÙŠَّ صَÙ„َّÙ‰ اللهُ عَÙ„َÙŠْÙ‡ِ ÙˆَسَÙ„َّÙ…َ : Ø£َتَÙˆَضَّØ£ُ Ù…ِÙ†ْ Ù„ُØُÙˆْÙ…ِ الْغَÙ†َÙ…ِ ؟ Ù‚َالَ : Ø¥ِÙ†ْ Ø´ِئْتَ . Ù‚َالَ : Ø£َتَÙˆَضَّØ£ُ Ù…ِÙ†ْ Ù„ُØُÙˆْÙ…ِ الْØ¥ِبِÙ„ِ ؟ Ù‚َالَ : Ù†َعَÙ…ْ . Ø£َØ®ْرَجَÙ‡ُ Ù…ُسْÙ„ِÙ…ٌ

-From Jabir bin Samurah (radhiAllahu anhu), it is reported that someone asked the Prophet (peace be upon him), "Do I have to do wudu after eating mutton?"
+From Jabir bin Samurah (radhiallahu anhu), it is reported that someone asked the Prophet (peace be upon him), "Do I have to do wudu after eating goat meat?"
 He said, "If you wish."
 The person then asked, "Do I have to do wudu after eating camel meat?"
 The Prophet (peace be upon him) replied, "Yes."
 This hadith was narrated by Muslim.

-As we observe from the hadith above, we are not obligated to perform wudu after eating goat meat.
+As we observe from the hadith above, we can conclude that eating goat meat does not break wudu.
 However, it is required after eating camel meat.
 This distinction is because camel meat has a strong odor that can affect one’s concentration during prayer.
 Therefore, Islam instructs that one should perform wudu after consuming camel meat.

 There are differing opinions among Islamic scholars on this issue: